-Personal Care (which is sometimes referred to as Domiciliary Care or Home Care) is where a paid carer visits you in your own home and helps you with any daily activities you cannot safely manage on your own, such as getting up, washed, dressed, going to bed, assistance with toileting, showering, bathing or help preparing meals.
+Personal Care (which is sometimes referred to as Domiciliary Care or Home Care) is where a paid carer visits you in your own home and helps you with any daily activities you cannot safely manage on your own, such as getting up, washed, dressed, going to bed, assistance with toileting, showering or bathing.

 Personal care can be funded by Torfaen Social Care and Housing (including Direct Payments), or privately funded by yourself.
 How often a carer visit and for how long each visit lasts, depends upon how much support you need.
 To be eligible for personal care funded by Torfaen Social Care and Housing, you will need an assessment to determine your eligibility for services.